mulesoft-assets/template-sfdc2sap-product-bidirectional-sync/README.md

 4. Create function module ZMULE_MATERIAL_GETLIST in transaction SE37 as per source file ZMULE_MATERIAL_GETLIST.abap

 Referenced files are in [src/main/resources] directory.

-## SAP Considerations <a name="sapconsiderations"/>

-There may be a few things that you need to know regarding SAP, in order for this template to work.

-### As destination of data

-There are no particular considerations for this Anypoint Template regarding Sap as data destination.
 ## Salesforce Considerations <a name="salesforceconsiderations"/>

 There may be a few things that you need to know regarding Salesforce, in order for this template to work.